-Centre Olame, a long-standing CAFOD partner, support women effected by physical and sexual violence in the DRC.
-Here, women make masks for staff and visitors to the centre, plus soap and detergent to combat the spread of coronavirus..
+Centre Olame, a long-standing CAFOD partner, support women effected by physical and sexual violence in DR Congo.
+Here, women make masks for staff and visitors to the centre, plus soap and detergent to combat the spread of coronavirus.

 Our outreach workers are working alongside local organisations within nine refugee camps for those fleeing violence in South Sudan.
 As well as providing coronavirus prevention advice, we have set up handwashing stations and provided PPE for outreach workers to do their jobs safely.

 Women gathered for a community awareness session on coronavirus.
 Father Felix addressed the group by saying: "Protecting yourself and your loved ones from the infection of COVID-19 is a duty and a responsibility we cannot ignore.
 Here, staying at home, maintaining physical distance, regularly washing hands and wearing face masks becomes the greatest of charities and our best gift to humanity."